hexops/machengine.org/content/_index.md

         <img class="p-img-right auto-color" style="height: 12rem; margin-right: 1rem;" src="/img/penguin.svg"></img>
         <div style="text-align: left;">
             <h2>First-class Linux support</h2>
             <p>We aim to <em>truly</em> support Linux.
-Native Vulkan, and OpenGL/GLES fallbacks, plus support for both X11 and Wayland in the same binary via runtime detection.</p>
+Native Vulkan, OpenGL/GLES fallbacks, support for both X11 and Wayland in the same binary via runtime detection, and <a href="https://github.com/FeralInteractive/gamemode">gamemode</a> optimization support out of the box.</p>
-            <p>From mesa drivers-to your experimental compositor-and broken vsync implementation, we'll make it run as well as we can.</p>
+            <p>From mesa drivers-to your experimental compositor (and broken vsync implementation), we'll make it run as well as we can.</p>
         </div>
     </div>
 </div>